HDG PROJECTS LIMITED

 In parallel with her co-producer role on the live shows, Holly also produced the newest Monty Python documentary, Monty Python – The Meaning of Live, which charts the group’s history of live performance with the ‘making of’ the reunion shows running through it’s core.
 The documentary had its international premiere at the 2015 TriBeCa Film Festival, Canadian Premiere at HotDocs in Toronto and European Premiere at Sheffield Docs Fest 2015.

 With the reinvigoration of the Monty Python brand, HDG PROJECTS is now not only responsible for managing the 4 remaining Pythons, but is also responsible for the management, development and “future-planning” of the brand - everything from developing merchandise, to curating and maintaining the new official website, YouTube channel, social and online presence.
 From exploring and developing ways to introduce the catalogue to new and younger audiences, to creating a comprehensive archive, from which new books and exhibitions will be created in the future.

-HDG PROJECTS' other current projects include conceptualising, producing, curating & project managing a retrospective exhibition of Terry Gilliam’s vast collection of work; developing & producing new digital content and alternative marketing content for a number of global brands and companies; and project managing a new book of Terry Gilliam's storyboards for publication Winter 2020.
+HDG PROJECTS' other current projects include conceptualising, producing, curating & project managing a retrospective exhibition of Terry Gilliam’s vast collection of work; developing & producing new digital content and alternative marketing content for a number of global brands and companies; and project managing a new book of Terry Gilliam's storyboards for publication 2022.